null-event/spooky_phish/README.md

 - [Joe Minicucci](https://joeminicucci.com) - Original Author of RedIra project
 - [Red Baron](https://github.com/Coalfire-Research/Red-Baron) - Used as a starting point for RedIra, built on Terraform architecture and coding style.
 - [ansible-role-cobalt-strike](https://github.com/chryzsh/ansible-role-cobalt-strike) - Built on with several additions.
-- [Richard Ira Bong](https://en.wikipedia.org/wiki/Richard_Bong) for name of the project.

 ## TODO